 The flowers are representative of the man my husband is and one of the reasons I thought we could be a good fit for one another.
 I had a very short list when it came to choosing a partner but I was not willing to compromise on any of the things on that list.
 I wanted someone who was kind, traditional and intelligent.
 The rest was up for grabs.
 I figured if I found someone who was those three things we would have a good shot at a happy life.
 I had seen plenty of marriages that had dissolved or were fraught with discord to know to look for qualities that would stand the test of time.
 I am now old enough to understand that there is also a component of luck involved in staying happily married.
 People change, people give up on each other.
 Sometimes people give up on themselves and are so unhappy that they simply cannot be there for anyone else.
 But even back then I knew that a person who is kind is likely to remain kind; the essence of a person doesn’t change.

 My husband shows his kindness in countless small ways, rather than with grand gestures.
 When he returns from work he always asks me if I need anything before he eats his dinner and is happy to make me a cup of tea when I request one.
-He remembers to pick up my favorite magazine when he passes a newsstand, always replaces the toilet paper roll (he’s actually better about that than I am), checks in with me when he has a free moment at work, and is supportive and encouraging; I can guarantee he will share this piece on Facebook as he does with everything I write.
+He remembers to pick up my favorite magazine when he passes a newsstand, always replaces the toilet paper roll (he’s actually better about that than I am), checks in with me when he has a free moment at work, and is supportive and encouraging.
+Lately, while I have been going through a rough patch, he’s been patience plus.

 The two of us have weathered a lot, which I realize most people do if they are married long enough.
 However, our marriage was tested early on by the loss of our infant son.
 Although we were both so young we learned how to lean on each other while still allowing space so that we could grieve individually.
 Over time the losses added up; my beloved brother, both our fathers.
 My husband spent long hours at the office building a career and with the addition of each child the little time we had for each other diminished further.